We’ve all heard the term “endocrine disruptors” by now.

 Eat organic – This is a no brainer.
 Pesticide, herbicide, and fungicide free food are a much better choice for the health of your endocrine system.
 Always remember that if the chemical can kill the bugs, they will kill you too.
 You are what you eat!

-Drink filtered water – our water, just like our food supply, is polluted with endocrine disrupting chemicals.
+Drink filtered water – our water, just like our food supply, is polluted with endocrine-disrupting chemicals.
 Filter your water.
-BUT, always remember to add minerals back into that water otherwise you may become deficient.
+BUT, always remember to add minerals back into that water otherwise you may become mineral deficient.
 I use a Big Berkey filter because it gets the fluoride out.
-Flouride is a naturally occurring mineral, but when it’s added to our water and toothpaste, it becomes another one of those endocrine disrupting chemicals.
+Flouride is a naturally occurring mineral, but when it’s added to our water and toothpaste, it becomes another one of those ubiquitous endocrine-disrupting chemicals.
 After filtering my water, I add Concentrace Minerals back in to my clean water.
 It’s not the ideal, but it helps.

 Use natural skin care products – the skin is your body’s largest organ.
 What you put onto your skin gets absorbed into your body.
 You are not chemical proof!
 Use products that are BPA and paraben free.

-I started using a new skin-care product called Annmarie Skin Care, that so far, I really like.
+I started using a new skin-care product called Annmarie Skin Care, which so far, I really like.
 It’s natural and has no chemicals and no crap!
 And, it smells like I’m putting little flowers all over my face.
 Try a little sample kit.
 You may like it too.